 Normally, an image is displayed based on its size and resolution.
 When the image is too large for the display area, clicking the fit-to-window button will automatically resize the image to fit the display area.
-Clicking the button again displays the image at its original size.
+Clicking the button again displays the image at its original with the fit to window function.

+size.
 The grab and zoom tool cannot be used with the fit-to-window function.